ebsouza/PythonGame/README.md

 If you wanna generate a question you need to call a questionGenerator object, this need a integer **level** as parameter to generate a question with certain level of difficulty( ranging from 1 to 6 ).

-Obs: Recently I add **questionSumGenerator** to generate questions sum
+Obs: Recently I add **questionSumGenerator** and **questionSumGenerator** to generate questions of addition and subtraction, respectively.

 - **roundGame**